BcryptNet/bcrypt.net/readme.md

 ## Tests

-You can run the tests from the main folder by typing `dotnet test .\src\BCrypt.Net.Tests\` It's ill advised to just run the tests like this as the `TestGenerateSaltWithMaxWorkFactor` takes a long time to complete.
-This may be altered in later versions to be ignored (manual run).
+You can run the tests from the main folder by typing `dotnet test .\src\BCrypt.Net.UnitTests\` Running `TestGenerateSaltWithMaxWorkFactor` will take significant time.

 ## Description